maaznadeem246/maaznadeem246/README.md

 - 🔭 I’m currently working as React Developer
 - 🔭 I have experience in MERN Stack
-- 🌱 I’m currently learning Artifical Intelligence/Deep Learning, Jam Stack
+- 🌱 I’m currently learning Jam Stack and in past have explored Artifical Intelligence/Deep Learning,
 - 👯 I’m looking to collaborate on Open Source Projects